aaronallport/aaronallport.github.io/_posts/2018-03-04-salesforce-certified-data-architecture-management-designer-exam-tips.md

 Know what skewing is and how it affects performance.

 There are two types of skewing:
-* Ownership skew
- * One person owns a large amount of records.
+1. Ownership skew: One person owns a large amount of records.
 Think one person owning lots of accounts
-* Lookup skew
- * One record is the parent to may children records.
+2. Lookup skew: One record is the parent to many child records.
 Think one account having lots of contacts or lots of opportunities

 ### Indexing